Extradosed bridge: India

+In 2006, Delhi Metro's Blue Line was extended to Indraprastha from Barakhamba Road.
+This section had a Extradosed Bridge between Supreme Court and Indraprastha Station.

-India's first extradosed bridge, Nivedita Setu, was completed 2007 by Larsen & Toubro Ltd. for the Second Vivekananda Bridge Toll corporation over river Hooghly, Kolkata.
+India's first extradosed bridge for road traffic, Nivedita Setu, was completed in 2007 by Larsen & Toubro Ltd. for the Second Vivekananda Bridge Toll corporation over river Hooghly, Kolkata.
 This bridge is 880 m long, with a span of 110 m.

-The 3rd Narmada Bridge, which bears a similarity to the Golden Ears Bridge in Vancouver, Canada, was completed March 2017 across Narmada river in Bharuch, Gujarat.
+The 3rd Narmada Bridge, which bears a similarity to the Golden Ears Bridge in Vancouver, Canada, was completed March 2017 across Narmada River in Bharuch, Gujarat.
 It is the first extradosed bridge to be built in state of Gujarat and its span of 144 m is the longest in India.

 A few months later in June 2017, the Arrah–Chhapra Bridge opened across the Ganges river connecting Arrah and Chhapra in Bhojpur and Saran districts in the state of Bihar.
 It is the longest multi-span extradosed bridge in the world, with a main bridge length of 1920 m.

 Ireland

 Ireland's first extradosed bridge, the Rose Fitzgerald Kennedy Bridge, was built by BAM and Dragados, and opened for traffic in January 2020.
-It is 894 m long, 21.9 m average width.
-The bridge spans the River River Barrow south of New Ross and is part of the N25 national primary route.
+It is 894 m long, with an average width of 21.9 m.
+The bridge spans the River Barrow south of New Ross and is part of the N25 national primary route.
 The 230 metres (750 ft) main spans of the bridge were, in 2020, the longest concrete-only extradosed box-girder bridge spans in the world.
 The spans are equal in length to the main span of the N25 Suir Bridge in Waterford; and four metres shorter the main span of the Foyle Bridge in Northern Ireland, which is 21 metres shorter in total length.
 The two central main spans are supported by a central plane of stay cables passing through saddles located on three towers at the three central supports.
 The distinctive feature of the Bridge is the different height of the towers.
-The side towers have a height of 16.2m and have 8 passing cables and the central pier has a height of 27.0m and 18 passing cables.
+The side towers have a height of 16.2m and have 8 passing cables, and the central pier has a height of 27.0m and 18 passing cables.